keirthana/anbox-cloud-docs/tutorial/installing-appliance.md

 There are differences between the Anbox Cloud Appliance and the full Anbox Cloud installation (see [Variants](https://discourse.ubuntu.com/t/anbox-cloud/17802#variants-1)).
 This tutorial focuses on installing the **Anbox Cloud Appliance** on a single dedicated machine.

+ [note type="caution" status="Warning"]Remember that installing the Anbox Cloud Appliance will take over the entire instance, install packages and override existing components to configure them as required.
+If you have existing components, for example, LXD containers, installing and initialising the appliance could override any existing configuration.
+Hence, it is important to try this tutorial on a machine dedicated for Anbox Cloud.[/note]

 If you want to install **Anbox Cloud** instead, see [How to install Anbox Cloud](https://discourse.ubuntu.com/t/install-anbox-cloud/24336) or if you want to install the appliance on a cloud platform, see [How to install the Anbox Cloud Appliance](https://discourse.ubuntu.com/t/how-to-install-the-anbox-cloud-appliance/29702).

 This tutorial guides you through the steps that are required to install and initialise the Anbox Cloud Appliance on the machine from the [snap](https://snapcraft.io/anbox-cloud-appliance).